Radhika303/Impact_Covid_PetAdoption/README.md

 _Norfolk_

 In comparing pet adoption in 2018 through 2020, it appears that pet adoption rates increase over the summer months and pet adoptions are lower in 2020 than in 2018 and 2019.
-In 2020, there was a sharp decrease in adoptions in March, right after the pandemic started and nationwide lockdown annoucement.
+In 2020, there was a sharp decrease in adoptions in March, right after the pandemic started and nationwide lockdown announcement.

   ![](Images/Norfolk%20Adoption%20Rates%20by%20Year.png)